 Within the third pillar of PNRR there is the project concerning the resilience of the irrigation agrosystem.
-In other words, the ability of water and irrigation infrastructures (dams, basins, pipelines, wells, reservoirs, etc.) to better manage the water resource, also in relation to climate change and hydrogeological failure.
+In other words, the ability of water and irrigation infrastructures (dams, basins, pipelines, wells, reservoirs, etc.) to better manage the water resource.
+This is also in relation to climate change and hydrogeological failure.

-880 million euros have been allocated to this objective, including EUR 360 million for projects already under way financed by the government, for infrastructure investments in networks and irrigation systems.
+This objective has EUR 880 billion allocated, including the governmental contribution of EUR 360 million for projects already underway for infrastructure investments in networks and irrigation systems.

-Then there are a series of projects that touch several sectors and that could also benefit farmers.
-An interesting project concerns the development of biomethane and biogas, which with a dowry of 1.92 billion euro aims, among other things, to convert and improve the efficiency of biogas plants towards the production of biomethane and support the construction of new biomethane plants (contribution of 40% of the investment).
+Additionally, there are a series of projects that touch several sectors and that could also benefit farmers.
+An interesting project concerns the development of biomethane and biogas.
+This project has a dowry of 1.92 billion euro and aims, among other things, to convert and improve the efficiency of biogas plants towards the production of biomethane.
+Furthermore, this project hopes to support the construction of new biomethane plants (contribution of 40% of the investment).

-The Ministry of Telecommunications, on the other hand, is in the process of having a project in the pipeline to support the broadband connection of rural areas with market failure as well as the development of satellite technologies that could have implications in agriculture.
+The Ministry of Telecommunications, on the other hand, is in the process of having a project in the pipeline.
+This project will support the broadband connection of rural areas with market failure as well as the development of satellite technologies that could have implications in agriculture.